loicgreffier/spring-boot-ai-quickstarts/mcp-server-http/README.md

 - `get_episodes_by_description`, which returns information about Simpsons episodes using semantic search based on a description.
 Typical questions you can ask include:
   - "In which episodes does Homer go to space?"
   - "In which episodes does Sideshow Bob try to kill Bart?"
-  - "Which episodes are the horror show ones?"
+  - "Which episodes are themed around Halloween?"

 It demonstrates the following: